HSLUDEM/DEM_Documentation/docs/source/introduction.rst

 The typical workflow consists of:

-Automatic collection of climate, building, and technology data for the selected district or buildings.
+(1) Automatic collection of climate, building, and technology data for the selected district or buildings.

-User specification of the technology scope (e.g., generation, conversion, storage) and adjustment of key parameters such as efficiency or capacity.
+(2) User specification of the technology scope (e.g., generation, conversion, storage) and adjustment of key parameters such as efficiency or capacity.

-Scenario definition.
+(3) Scenario definition.

-Simulation of energy balances.
+(4) Simlation of energy balances.

-Generation of outputs for analysis.
+(5) Generation of outputs for analysis.

-In addition to simulation, DEM also supports optimization of design and operation.
+In addition to simulation, DEM also supports MILP optimization of design and operation.

 .. image:: images/dem_schematic_part_1.png